 When dusting poultry with bbq rubs, be sure to get the spice mixture into every nook and cranny.
 Get under the wings and legs, and inside the body cavity too.
 Coat every surface with the spicy dry rub mixture.
 Try this turkey dry rub recipe next time you barbecue turkey legs or breasts.
 This one is great on whole turkeys, too.

-A trick that really ups the flavor of chickens, game hens and turkeys is to put the barbecue rub under the skin.
+A trick that really ups the flavor of chickens, game hens and turkeys is to put the dry rub under the skin.
 The seasoning is right against the meat, and flavors it really well.